Précédent Forum des professionnels en informatique > Bases de données > Sybase

 // the start of the recording session.
 It also presents a measure

-// of the efficiency of the cache's space utilization, AND the
+// of the efficiency of the cache's space utilization, and the

-// percentage of times when an attempt TO acquire the cache's
+// percentage of times when an attempt to acquire the cache's

 // spinlock was forced to wait, since the start of the session.